telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 ### Customization

-You can customize the visual appearance of each dialog by creating the corresponding style with TargetType set to `SchedulerDialog`.
-Here is a list of the available Style properties:
+You can style the visual appearance of each dialog by creating the corresponding `Style` with `TargetType` set to `SchedulerDialog`.
+Here is a list of the available `Style` properties:

 * `EditAppointmentDialogStyle`&mdash;Defines the Style that will be applied on the edit appointment dialog control.
 * `EditRecurrenceDialogStyle`&mdash;Defines the Style that will be applied on the edit recurrence dialog control.